Suffolk GP Federation provides a community pain management service for patients who live in West Suffolk.

 - Be confident in understanding medications and using a lowest, optimal dose

-Our pain management team includes a nurse consultant, two senior clinical nurse specialists, two senior physiotherapists, a clinical psychologist and a pain consultant.
+Our pain management team includes a consultant practitioner, senior clinical nurse specialists, senior pain management physiotherapists, clinical psychologist and a pain consultant.

 A professional development nurse also holds education sessions to help GPs reassess their use of opioids in line with Opioid Aware recommendations.

 Clinics run at Drovers House in Bury St Edmunds and we also hold education sessions in the wider west Suffolk community, as well as working closely with local GPs, Suffolk Wellbeing Service and the pain clinic at West Suffolk Hospital.